Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is important.

 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+It’s usually not a job you’ll want to try on your own, because your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and creating problems, give Redhawk Heating & Air Conditioning a call at 432-237-0168.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+If you’re worried your air conditioner is sinking and causing problems, give Redhawk Heating & Air Conditioning a call at 432-237-0168.
+We’ll check your air conditioner for any damage and then determine the best way to level it.